 How far along is Rick and Morty Season 6 production?

-The latest update came in fall 2020, and it’s a good indication that Season 6 is progressing along smoothly.
+A fall 2020 production update offered a good indication that Season 6 is progressing along smoothly.

 “I often get confused right now between Season 5 and Season 6,” Dan Harmon said during PaleyFest NY in October 2020.
 “Immediately after this panel, I’ll be reviewing an animatic for a late Season 5 episode.
 Yet, we are very late in the season … writing Season 6, looking at finales for both seasons, and then also refining the finale of one and the premiere of another.”